contiamo/operational-ui/src/Messages/README.md

 The messages component gives opinionated layout and positioning to a list of message components.

-### Usage (low-level)

-> This is a low-level example you can use to handle messages in a very custom manner.
-For a more opinionated and significantly less verbose message management setup, see the `OperationalUI` component.
+This is a low-level example you can use to handle messages in a very custom manner.
+For a more opinionated and significantly less verbose message management setup, see the [`OperationalUI`](#operationalui) component.

+### Usage

 ```jsx
 class MessagesContainer extends React.Component {